achalv/bucket/README.md

 Bucket
 ======

 A list of things I want to do by the time I kick the bucket, in no particular order.
-If you have suggestions, and/or want to do cross something off of this list together, open a pull request!
+If you have suggestions, and/or want to do cross something off of this list together, open an issue or a pull request!

 - [ ] BASE jump off of the world's tallest building